-To qualify for the award of Bachelor of Computer Science (Professional), students must complete 375 credit points comprising of:
+To qualify for the award of Bachelor of Computer Science (Professional) students must complete 375 credit points comprising:

 - 8 Computer Science Core units (100 credit points)

-- 8 units of study from one of the following Majors: Software Design, Cybersecurity, Data Science, Games Development, Internet of Things, Network Design, Software Development (100 credit points)
+- 8 units of study from one of the following Computer Science Majors: Cybersecurity, Data Science, Games Development, Software Development, Internet of Things, Artificial Intelligence (100 credit points)

 - 4 units of study from the Professional Placement Co-Major (100 credit points); and

-- 6 units of Other studies (75 credit points) comprising of a minor, advanced minor, and/or electives
+- 6 units of other studies (75 credit points) comprising of minor/s, advanced minor/s, co-major or electives

 In addition to the standard academic progress rules, this course has the following additional academic progress rules which are established in accordance with Academic Courses Regulation 62(2):